Serving

 NOTES:

-1. Potatoes: Red are best and add some skin color.
-White Rose will do, but Yukon Gold may not be firm enough and russet are too dry and crumbly and would have to be peeled.
-Potatoes about2 inches in diameter are good - too small there's too much skins and too big there's too little.
-For details see my Potato Page
+Red are best and add some skin color.
+White Rose will do.
+Yukon Gold type may be too mushy, and Russets are too dry, crumbly, and would have to be peeled.
+Potatoes about 2 inches in diameter are good - too small there's too much skins and too big there's too little.
+For details see our Potatoes page.

-2. Sour Cream is optional.
-Some cooks use 1/2 c cream cheese in its place.
+is optional.
+Some cooks use 1/2 cup Cream Cheese in its place.